 She dabbed at her eyes with a tissue.
 “Maybe,” she sniffled, “but I guess I won’t write horror stories.”

 He leaned over and kissed her cheek.
 “That’s probably a good idea.”

 Peter paused on the sidewalk in front of the funeral home for a moment and stood with his eyes closed.
 To any passersby, he might have been a mourner who was overcome by emotion, but that wasn’t the case.
 He was having a silent conversation in his head with the angry face behind his eyelids, a face that had appeared to him the night before and utterly destroyed his sleep.

 “Okay, Lucas, I did it,” he said silently.
 “She believed me.
 You were there, so you saw it.”

 The face was impassive.

-“Please, Hassan, like I told you a hundred times; I’m sorry.
+“Please, Lucas, like I told you a hundred times; I’m sorry.
 I shouldn’t have used those papers.
 I shouldn’t have told her about them.
 So now I’ve made up for it and she’ll never know.
 Please, I’m begging you.
 Go away like you promised.”

 A guttural voice that dripped with venom answered him.

 “We’ll see about that, Geek Face.
 Meanwhile, it’s time for lunch.
 There’s a diner across the street, so move your nerdy ass.
 I’m hungry.”